Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-93-the-silent-earth.md

 But what was he gonna do?
 Say no just to spite them, at the girls’ expense?

 Chief knew, too.
-“It’s a done deal, Josh.
+"It’s a done deal, Josh.
 You’re fired, ‘cuz there’s better waitin’.
-C’mon,” he stood, “let’s go say bye to the boys.”
+C’mon," he stood, "let’s go say bye to the boys."

 Josh opened his mouth to say something, drew a blank.
 Shut it again.
 Opened it again to say something *else,* which vanished from his brain before he could put it into words.
-He looked down at his knees and muttered “dammit…” before rising.
+He looked down at his knees and muttered "dammit…" before rising.

 The boys understood.
 Gave him some affectionate shit for it, too.
 They had promises off-world too, so really…How high a price were these two actually paying for him?
 They can’t have done the same everywhere!

-They did make him take his suit, armor, and all its tools, because “nobody can lift that shit and it smells like your unwashed nutsack anyway.”
+They did make him take his suit, armor, and all its tools, because "nobody can lift that shit and it smells like your unwashed nutsack anyway."

 As much shit as he got, there was an equal amount of hugs, handshakes and backslap.
 Fuck, he hoped they were serious about getting their own place off-world.
 They fuckin’ deserved it.